Thai Red Curry Chicken made easily with curry paste, chicken, and your favorite vegetables. A one pot meal that's easy and ready in 30 minutes.

 - 1 tablespoon Thai Red Curry paste If using Mae Ploy or Maesri Curry pastes, start with 1.
 If using the Thai Kitchen Brand, you'll need more for a stronger flavor.

-- 1 lb Chicken Breast Sliced into small pieces
+- 1 pound Chicken Breast Sliced into small pieces

 - 1 cup Broccoli Florets